AWRN-Workshop on “Cross-fertilization between Neuroscience and Animal Welfare” – POSTPONED

-This two day workshop on “Cross-fertilization between Neuroscience and Animal Welfare” will take place on 22nd to 23rd June 2020 at Newcastle University.
+This two day workshop on “Cross-fertilization between Neuroscience and Animal Welfare” has been postponed due to COVID-19.

 The aim of this workshop is to explore potential cross-fertilization by bringing together neuroscientists and animal welfare scientists whose work would mutually benefit from each other’s expertise.

 Organisers: Dr Tom Smulders (Newcastle), Dr Colline Poirier (Newcastle), Dr Huw Golledge (UFAW).

 Animal welfare scientists often try to access animals’ internal states through their behaviour.
 However, since the nervous system controls and coordinates these states, measuring brain mechanisms has the potential to provide a more direct assessment of these internal states.

 So far, many relevant aspects of neuroscience have been studied in the context of human wellbeing, but few preclinical scientists have given much thought to the application of these same principles to animal welfare.
 Conversely, neuroscientists might benefit from animal welfare scientists’ expertise to scientifically assess whether their attempts to refine experimental procedures have actually resulted in better animal welfare.

 This two-day workshop will be organized along two themes:

 Day 1: Neuroscience of internal states: affect, pain and (un)consciousness